AlbertP3/FlashCards/README.md

 - ssf - Show Scanned Files - presents a list of all relevant files
 - clt - Create Language Tree - creates a directory tree for a new language and an example file
 - cem - Create Ephemeral Mistakes - shows current mistakes as flashcards
 - cre - Comprehensive Review - creates a queue from all revisions that can be traversed via consecutive command calls.
-Optional args: flush, reversed {true,false}, stat
+Optional args: flush, reversed|autosave|autonext {true,false}, stat

 ## Optional Features